 On June 22, 2023, Jazz filed an Administrative Procedure Act suit against the FDA, the U.S. Department of Health and Human Services, the Secretary of Health and Human Services and the Commissioner of Food and Drugs (the "Federal Defendants") in the United States District Court for the District of Columbia (the "DC Court") related to the NDA for LUMRYZ.
 This suit alleges that the FDA's approval of LUMRYZ was an unlawful agency action and asks the DC Court to set aside FDA's approval of LUMRYZ.
 On June 28, 2023, the DC Court granted Avadel CNS's unopposed motion to intervene in the case to defend the FDA's decision.
-On August 14, 2023, the Court entered a scheduling order establishing timing for litigation events including early summary judgment briefing closing December 22, 2023.
+On August 14, 2023, the DC Court entered a scheduling order establishing timing for litigation events including early summary judgment briefing closing December 22, 2023.
 On September 22, 2023, Jazz filed its Motion for Summary Judgment.
-On October 20, 2023, the FDA and Avadel filed their Cross Motions for Summary Judgment.
-Briefing on the parties' motions closed January 4, 2024.
-On February 14, 2024, the Court set hearing for oral argument on the parties' motions for February 27, 2024.
-On February 21, 2024, the Court rescheduled the oral argument to May 10, 2024.
-On May 10, 2024, the Court heard oral argument on the parties' motions.
-The motions remain pending.
+On October 20, 2023, the DC Court set a hearing for oral argument on the parties' motions for February 27, 2024.
+On February 21, 2024, the DC Court rescheduled the oral argument to May 10, 2024.
+On May 10, 2024, the DC Court heard oral arguments on the parties' motions.
+On October 30, 2024, the DC Court granted FDA and Avadel's Motions for Summary Judgment regarding the same.